 All clematis varieties thrive in free-draining soil and also need plenty of watering while they get established.
 They also like their roots kept cool, so covering the planting area with a flag stone or a couple of bricks will help.

 Once they are planted, reduce any top growth to 6in (15cm), which will promote the development of more shoots when they start to grow again in spring.

 Top tip: Although clematis like sun on their top growth, too many harsh rays can cause their blooms to bleach.

-If your beds and borders are already jam-crammed full of spring bulbs and you still hanker for more, why not consider planting them as part of your lawn ideas instead?
+If spring bulbs were on your list of what to plant in September and your beds and borders are already jam-crammed full of them but you still hanker for more, why not consider planting them as part of your lawn ideas instead?

 Planting bulbs in this way is called ‘naturalizing’ and it's a simple way of planting that packs a beautiful punch.

 It is usually used for smaller and dwarf varieties such as crocuses, mini daffodils and tulips, drifts of snowdrops and snakehead fritillaries, but the taller blue spires of Camassia also look stunning poking through the grass, especially among fruit trees.